 - Qty – This is the quantity of this line item that you were sold.
 You can rename or disable this field by going to Settings > Invoice Options > Display Options

-- Description – This would be the field where you enter what you was sold.
-Try to include a much information you can, so you can keep a good back log of your accounts.
+- Description – This would be the field where you enter what you were sold.
+Try to include as much information you can, so you can keep a good backlog of your accounts.

-- Rate – Your rate is the amount you was charged before VAT.
+- Rate – Your rate is the amount you were charged before VAT.
 Also known as Net Value

 - VAT Rate – This is the percentage VAT you were charged.

 - Vat Amount –The amount of VAT you were charged on your Purchase Receipt.